robertbasic/robertbasic.com-hugo/content/blog/events-in-a-zend-expressive-application.md

-title = "Events in a Zend Expressive application" slug = "events-in-a-zend-expressive-application" description = "An example on how to use the Zend EventManager in a Zend Expressive application" tags = ["container", "php", "zend expressive", "events", "event manager", "event listener"] categories = ["Programming", "Development"]
+title = "Events in a Zend Expressive application" slug = "events-in-a-zend-expressive-application" description = "An example on how to use the Zend EventManager in a Zend Expressive application" tags = ["container", "php", "zend expressive", "events", "event manager", "event listener", "zf"] categories = ["Programming", "Development"]
 2016 = ["08"]